All That Yarn - More Yarn Stories

 When I was at college I liked to work on knit and crochet projects in my free time, or just to do something else besides studying.
 I even had a class where my homework was to make something.
 I really liked that class, I could sit in the dorm lounge and knit and tell everyone I was doing my homework assignment.

 I decided to make a hat and scarf for myself with school colors at Concordia College in Moorhead Minnesota.
-The school colors were maroon and gold when I went there (I think they still are a variation of those).
+The school colors were maroon and gold when I went there.
 I have a hat pattern that I like to use which has double strands of worsted weight acrylic (for the wash-and-wear ease).
 I alternated the colors in stripes and I added a scarf in a different pattern with the yarn left from making the hat.

 I don’t know if I made up the scarf pattern or if I found it somewhere.
 It is an easy pattern starting with four rows of garter stitch.
 Then the pattern rows with four rows of knit 1, purl 1 ribbing followed by four rows of garter stitch.
 Change colors and repeat.

-When I went to Chadron State in Nebraska, I decided on making a neutral color hat and scarf set.
-The school colors were close to my other college colors so I wanted something different this time.
+When I went to Chadron State College in Nebraska, I decided on making a neutral color hat and scarf set.
+The school colors were close to my other college colors (red and white) so I wanted something different this time.

 I picked up two super size skeins of white and two in off-white at the local Pamida.
 I was planning on making two sets and giving one away.
 I packed all four skeins in my bag to work on.